Two smiling children sitting in a red wagon in a wooded outdoor area, wearing winter clothing.

 This is a safe space

-SFT is dedicated to reflective practices so we may aspire to be an anti-oppressive therapy group
+SeattleFT is dedicated to reflective practices so we may aspire to be an anti-oppressive therapy group

 All people of color are welcome here